dav-he123/Python-Project-3/README.md

 ![Screenshot 2025-04-01 at 4 58 45 PM](https://github.com/user-attachments/assets/2563ec23-5219-45db-bf5f-14b857f2762e)

 ```
-4. Wait a few seconds are launching Jupyter Notebook, the Home of Jupyter Notebook environment will display as shown in the screenshot below.
-Find the Project 3.ipynb in your folders where you saved it.
+4. Wait a few seconds after launching Jupyter Notebook, the Home of Jupyter Notebook environment will display as shown in the screenshot below.
+Find the Project 3.ipynb in your folder where you saved it.
 ```
 <img width="1231" alt="Screenshot 2025-04-01 at 5 05 37 PM" src="https://github.com/user-attachments/assets/60f9ed62-eb0c-4df9-8287-99ae160521b7" />

 ```
-5. Once you have found the file and open it.
+5. Once you have found the file, please open it.
 This is what will what you will see.
 ```
 <img width="1308" alt="Screenshot 2025-04-01 at 5 14 22 PM" src="https://github.com/user-attachments/assets/b62da418-dc81-42fb-8c26-ec62e77654cd" />